yamkelajack06/Etch-a-sketch/README.md

-Etch-a-Sketch
+# 🎨 Etch-a-Sketch

-This is a web-based Etch-a-Sketch game built using HTML,CSS and JavaScript.
-Users can draw on a grid by hovering over it, mimicking the classic toy experience.
-The grid size is adjustable based on user input, and the game includes a creative slogan below the title.
+A web-based Etch-a-Sketch game built with **HTML**, **CSS**, and **JavaScript**, letting users sketch by hovering over a customizable grid.
+It replicates the nostalgic feel of the classic Etch-a-Sketch toy with modern interactive features.

+---

-Features
+## ✨ Features

-Dynamic grid size based on user input
+- 🎯 **Dynamic Grid Size** – Grid adjusts based on user input (1–50)

-Real-time drawing effect on hover

-Interactive user experience

-Simple and intuitive UI
+- 🖌️ **Real-time Drawing** – Hover over the grid to draw instantly
+- 🧠 **Interactive UI** – Intuitive design for smooth user experience
+- 🎨 **Color Buttons** – Switch between default, black, eraser, and random color modes
+- 🔁 **Clear Button** – Reset the grid with one click

+---

-Technologies Used
+## 💻 Technologies Used

-HTML: Structure of the webpage
+- **HTML** – Structure of the webpage
+- **CSS** – Styling and layout

-JavaScript: Logic for grid creation and event handling
+- **JavaScript** – Grid logic, drawing effects, and event handling

+---

-How to Use
+## 🚀 How to Use

--Open the project in a browser.
+1. Open the project in your browser.

--Enter the desired grid size.
+2. Enter the desired grid size (between 1 and 50).

--Start drawing by hovering over the grid.
+3. Start drawing by clicking and hovering over the grid.

--Refresh or reset to start over.
+4. Use buttons to:
+   - Switch color modes
+   - Erase parts of your sketch
+   - Clear the entire grid

+---

-Future Enhancements
+## 🌱 Future Enhancements

--Add color customization

-Implement an eraser tool

-Include different drawing modes
+- 🧽 Add more drawing modes and patterns
+- 🖍️ Custom color palettes

+---

-Author
+## 👨‍💻 Author

-Yamkela Jack
+**Yamkela Jack**